What are the Benefits of an Applicant Tracking System?

 20. Incorporated Employer Brand Strategy

 Prospective hires may be interacting with your company for the first time via a job application, or be familiar with your brand and eager to jump on new opportunities.
-Every landing page, email message, and interaction with current employees they encounter contributes to your employer brand.
+Every job posting, landing page, email message, and interaction with current employees they encounter contributes to your employer brand.

 With an ATS in place, you can make sure recruiting operations are aligned with the company’s talent acquisition strategy.
 Email templates should reflect your brand’s voice, open job requisitions can be featured on a dynamic careers page, and company blog posts can highlight the experiences of employees across the organization to give a unique candidate experience.